The Chronology of Revelation

 Near the very end of the 70th Week, there will be warnings and prophetic forecasts announced loudly by three angels.
 Flying through midair, they will speak to everyone who lives on the earth—to every nation, tribe, language, and people:

 1. The first angel will proclaim the eternal Gospel message (Revelation 14:6) about Jesus Christ, the kingdom of God, and salvation.
 The warning will be for all to fear God, to give Him glory, and to worship Him as Creator—because the final “hour” of His judgment will be forthcoming and imminent (14:7).
-I believe that all who acknowledge God in these ways, at this point, will be caught up to be with Him (14:14-16) before the final plagues are poured out upon the earth (15:1,6-8, 16:1-21).
+Revelation 14:6,7 is a parallel passage to Matthew 24:14, as the Gospel will be given to the whole world before the end comes, essentially as the final opportunity for people to repent and come to God.
+I believe that all who acknowledge God in these ways, at this time, will be caught up to be with Him (14:14-16) before the final plagues: Bowl Judgments are poured out upon the earth (15:1,6-8, 16:1-21).
 Up to the very end of the 70th Week, God will exhort people everywhere to repent, accept Him as Lord, and thus be saved—before it finally is too late.

 3. The third angel will warn everyone that whoever worships the first beast (who will be the incarnation of the antichrist spirit) and his image (Revelation 13:14b,15), and who receives the beast’s mark on the forehead or hand (13:16-18), “will drink of the wine of God’s fury, which has been poured full strength into the cup of his wrath” and will be tormented “for ever and ever” (14:9-11).